Undergraduate Research Training Program

 Be aware of our template documents, which may be helpful to you as you complete the Decision Form:

-Whether your project needs IRB review or not, breach of confidentiality is a serious risk posed to participants.
-Rigorous data security is a key element of protecting subject data from an accidental or malicious breach.
+Rigorous data security is a key step in protecting information from an accidental or malicious breach.
 Data security includes:

 The Harvard IRB office, CUHS, offers advice and is also available to answer questions that you may have.
 Please contact us by email or phone using the information at the bottom of this page.